-“Hey, could someone explain to an ignorant chaplain what an ‘apical pulse’ is?”
+One of our chaplains softly asked, “Could someone explain what an ‘apical pulse’ is?”

 Saved by a chaplain!!
-I was glad someone as befuddled as me asked about that medical term!
+I was glad someone as befuddled as me had asked about that medical term.

-Several nurses responded, and soon at least two clueless people in the meeting learned that taking a patient’s pulse with the stethoscope’s drum (or chestpiece) placed properly over the heart provides medical professionals with the loudest and most distinctive pulse rate.
+Several nurses responded, and soon at least two clueless people learned that taking a patient’s pulse with the stethoscope’s drum (or chestpiece) placed properly over the heart provides medical professionals with the loudest and most distinctive reading.
+This is called the apical pulse.
 Checking the wrist is known as a radial pulse and pressing fingers (gently, please) against the neck detects the carotid pulse.
+Read More →by